Mixing times for the TASEP on the circle

 \end{proposition} We believe that the decay in $x$ on the right-hand side of \eqref{eq:UniformModBound} is not optimal.
 However, any stretched or super-exponential decay in $x$ suffices for our purposes.
-For the proof of Proposition~\ref{pro:MinimalLPTiid}, we apply a similar strategy as in Lemma 10.3 of \cite{BSV:SlowBond} for bounded slopes.
-We start with the following lemma on the restricted last passage times for a single point in $U_{n,m,\ell}$ to $(2n,2mn)$; see Lemma 10.1 in \cite{BSV:SlowBond} for uniformly bounded slopes $m\in (0,1)$.
+For the proof of Proposition~\ref{pro:MinimalLPTiid}, we apply a similar strategy as in Lemma~10.3 of \cite{BSV:SlowBond} for bounded slopes.
+First, we establish the result on the restricted last passage times for a single site in $U_{n,m,\ell}$ to $(2n,2mn)$.
+This is similar to Lemma 10.1 in \cite{BSV:SlowBond}, which establishes the result for uniformly bounded slopes $m\in (0,1)$.
 In a next step, we use a multi-scale and tree exploration argument similar to Proposition 12.2 in \cite{BSV:SlowBond} in order to convert the point-to-point moderate deviation result to a moderate deviation bound for all sites in $U_{n,m,\ell}$ simultaneously.